felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Every search result required me to do at least three other searches to understand what basic sentences meant.
-For a while, it felt like I was surrounded by buzzwords, with no clear explanations in sight.
+For a while, it felt like I was surrounded by buzzwords with no clear explanations in sight.
 The rabbit hole just kept on going and going.
 Oh how I wished Jimmy Neutron's "[book gum](https://www.youtube.com/watch?v=x1ambhfSnBA)" was real!